stevecoward/hunt/README.md

 └────────────┴────────────┴──────────────────────────────────┴─────────────────────┘
 ```

+### get-from-file

+This is the same as `get-categorizations`, only instead of a single domain, a file of domains can be used to perform lookups against.

 ### add-domain

-This command adds a domain to the database.
+This command adds a domain or updates a domain in the database.
 It takes a name, optional registrar, and a tag with the default set of options defined in the `tag` command:

 ```
 Usage: hunt.py command add-domain [OPTIONS] DOMAIN TAG [REGISTRAR]